Skip to main content

 Place a Mint Order

-Select a series (e.g., “U.S. Monetary Policy Easing Expectations 2026”) and specify how much USDC you want to invest.
+Select a series (e.g., “U.S. Monetary Policy Easing Expectations 2026”) and specify how much pUSD you want to invest.
 Your funds are locked while the order is pending, preventing double-spending.You can cancel an unprocessed order at any time before the next NAV window, and your funds will unlock immediately.

 3